RadeenXALNW/RadeenXALNW/README.md

 - 👋 Hi, I’m @Radeen
 - 👀 I’m interested in deep machine learning and artificial intelligence
+- I'm doing my honours in Statistics
-- 🌱 I’m currently learning intuition behind deep learning
+- I’m currently learning intuition behind deep learning

 <!---
 RadeenXALNW/RadeenXALNW is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.